-The mod includes one triggering event for each NPC in the game along with some context dialogue.
-Each perk is different based on the NPC you’ve managed to woo and ranges from lower building costs to more valuable rewards, etc. Additionally, it’s compatible with the SVE mod, assigning each of the new custom NPCs their own perk.
+The mod includes one triggering event for each NPC in the game, along with some context dialogue.
+Each perk is different based on the NPC you’ve managed to woo and ranges from lower building costs to more valuable rewards.
+Additionally, it’s compatible with the SVE mod, assigning each of the new custom NPCs their perk.

 Use Tractors to Speed up Farming

-Anyone who’s played Stardew Valley for enough time will know how frustrating it can be to have an entire day planned go to waste simply because you were tending to your farm longer than you had hoped to.
+Anyone who’s played Stardew Valley for a decent amount of time will know how frustrating it can be to have an entire day planned go to waste simply because you were tending to your farm longer than you had hoped to.
 The Tractor mod lets you buy the tractor garage along with the tractor itself from Robin, although you’ll have to wait until she’s done building it.